5g-media/incubator-openwhisk-deploy-kube/docs/k8s-gpu-prerequisites.md

 Installation can take a few minutes..

-Wait for invoker-health pod to get created and run
+Wait for invoker-health pod to get created:
 ```
 kubectl get pods -n openwhisk | grep invokerhealthtestaction
 ```